tania51/tania51/README.md

 # 👀 Current overview

-🔭 I’m - A MERN Stack Developer.
+🔭 I'm creating and developing website using tailwind, daisyUI, Meterial UI, React, MongoDB, Express, Node.js.
+For Authentication and Authorization, I used Firebase and JWT(JSON Web Tokens)

-🌱 I’m exploring - Next.js.
+🌱 Now I’m exploring - Next.js.

-🤔 I’m want - To learn Backend.
+🤔 My focus is also on Backend.

 ⚡ Fun fact - I love to solve issues which I'm facing on my code and also others code.